Interface

 Antipatterns

 - Don't try to reflect the full technical complexity of the Interface, but focus on the business question that you are trying to answer.
-LeanIX Diagrams, etc., are built with a business perspective in mind, focusing on the logical layer rather than on a technical-physical layer.
+SAP LeanIX Diagrams, etc., are built with a business perspective in mind, focusing on the logical layer rather than on a technical-physical layer.

 Applicable Use Cases